-This company is a member of the ASX tech scene’s hottest club – the WAAAXers.
-Along with Appen, Altium, Afterpay and Xero, the WAAAX stocks are something of an ASX answer to the US FAANG group (Facebook, Apple, Amazon, Netflix and Alphabet (Google)).
+This company is a member of what used to be the ASX tech scene’s hottest club – the WAAAXers.
+Along with Appen, Altium, Afterpay, and Xero, the WAAAX shares were described as Australia’s answer to the US FAANG group (Facebook (now Meta Platforms), Apple, Amazon, Netflix, and Google (whose parent company is Alphabet).

 WiseTech is a logistics specialist.
-Its flagship software CargoWise is designed as an ‘all-solution’ platform that assists global logistics operations like customs and trade.
-It has been furiously growing both revenues and earnings in recent years, assisted by the company’s aggressive bolt-on acquisitions strategy.
+Its flagship software CargoWise is designed as an ‘all solution’ platform that assists global logistics operations such as customs and trade.

 Altium Limited (ASX: ALU)